pinry/docker-pinry/README.md

 ## Building docker-pinry

 Running this will build you a docker image with the latest version of both docker-pinry and pinry itself.
-I recommend following the "Increasing docker-pinry security" section below before actually building but it's not a requirement.

     git clone https://github.com/overshard/docker-pinry.git
     cd docker-pinry
     docker build -t overshard/pinry .

-### Increasing docker-pinry security

-Before buiding edit `pinry/settings/production.py` and set a custom `SECRET_KEY` and set `ALLOWED_HOSTS` to the domain name(s) you're going to be using.
-It also wouldn't hurt to enable some SSL via nginx but that goes a bit past this README file.

 ## Running docker-pinry

-Once you get the system built you'll need to run the `init` once to create your database and collect static files.
-The first item in the `-v` option, `/mnt/pinry`, is the location on the host machine you wish to store these files.
-You can now run the `start` command at any time to get the whole thing running.
-If you have no other websites running on your server and just want pinry then you can also map the port `-p` directly to `80`, `-p=80:80` and it will act as a complete server solution.

-    docker run -v=/mnt/pinry:/data overshard/pinry /init
+Running the start command for the first time will setup your production secret key, database and static files.
+It is important that you decide what port you want and what location on the host machine you wish to store your files.
+If this is the only thing running on your system and you wish to make it public without a proxy then you can set `-p=80:80`.
+The setting `-p=10000:80` assumes you are wanting to proxy to this isntance using something like nginx.
+Also note that you must have your host mount directory created before this (`mkdir -p /mnt/pinry`).

-    docker run -d=true -p=10000:80 -v=/mnt/pinry:/data overshard/pinry /start
+    sudo docker run -d=true -p=10000:80 -v=/mnt/pinry:/data overshard/pinry /start

+If it's the first run it'll take a few seconds but it will print out your container ID which should be used to start and stop the container in the future using the commands:

+    sudo docker start <container_id>
+    sudo docker stop <container_id>

 ### Notes on the run commands